 Health care providers: Return-to-work information

 Workers often rely on their health care providers after an injury.
-As a result, you have a lot of influence on your clients' recoveries.
-You can help them by letting them know that remaining active, and doing what they can at work, is generally good for their recovery.
+As a result, you have a lot of influence on a worker's recovery.
+Encourage workers by letting them know that remaining active, and doing what they can at work, is generally good for their recovery.

-Work can be an important part of therapy for many people, and can help your clients make a safe and lasting recovery.
-Here are some ways you can help:
+Work can be an important part of therapy for many people and can help workers make a safe and lasting recovery.
+As a health care provider, here are some ways that you can help:

-- Talk to your client about what they can do, rather than what they can't do.
-Encourage your client to keep in regular contact with their employer.
+- Talk to the worker about what they can do, rather than what they can't do.
+Encourage them to keep in regular contact with their employer.

-- Set expectations with your client that work can support recovery.
+- Discuss with the worker how work can support their recovery.

 Collaboration helps recovery

-We're here to assist you.
+We're here to help.
 Please call our Claims Call Centre if you have concerns about an injured worker's recovery.